-Shoulder tendonitis is an injury resulting inflammation of your rotator cuff and/or biceps tendon.
+Shoulder tendonitis is an injury resulting in inflammation of your rotator cuff and/or biceps tendon.
 It usually results from your tendon being pinched by surrounding structures.
 Commonly, shoulder tendonitis can lead to a rotator cuff tear, which can lead to degenerative calcific tendonitis.
 Various factors lead to this slow progressive change.

 The most common cause of shoulder injury is the result of repeated overuse, or micro-trauma, not from one trauma, as many assume.
 Rotator cuff injuries are a common source of pain in the shoulder in young athletes, middle-aged people and senior citizens.
 The severity and frequency of injury leads to progressive worsening and degeneration.